wandb/docs/docs/guides/track/log/log-models.md

 ## Log and link a model to the W&B Model Registry

 :::info
-The [`link_model`](../../../ref/python/run.md#link_model) method is currently only compatible with the legacy model registry, which will soon be deprecated.
-To learn how to link a model artifact to the new edition of model registry, visit the Registry [docs](https://docs.wandb.ai/guides/registry/link_version).
+The [`link_model`](../../../ref/python/run.md#link_model) method is currently only compatible with the legacy W&B Model Registry, which will soon be deprecated.
+To learn how to link a model artifact to the new edition of model registry, visit the Registry [docs](../../registry/link_version.md).
 :::

 Use the [`link_model`](../../../ref/python/run.md#link_model) method to log model file(s) to a W&B run and link it to the [W&B Model Registry](../../model_registry/intro.md).
 If no registered model exists, W&B will create a new one for you with the name you provide for the `registered_model_name` parameter.